open/close all folders

 When thinking about animal fossils, our mind usually goes on the petrified bones of dinosaurs.
 But dinosaurs in paleontology are extremely rare finds compared to other vertebrate groups, such as sea reptiles, Cenozoic mammals and fish.
 And yet, vertebrates as a whole are in turn only a very small part of the total.
 Indeed, more than 90% animal fossils that Earth left to us are from invertebrates.
 Some invertebrate groups like ammonites and trilobites are so common they're object of collection by many paleo fans; while it's unlikely dinosaur bones will receive this trade — although some trade of dinosaur bones do exist as well, but it's highly debated if it's a right thing to do, since dino fossils are such a rarity.
 Crabs and pseudo-crabs: Prehistoric crustaceans and xiphosurans

 - Today, crustaceans are by far the most abundant water arthropods.
 Their prehistoric relatives were like the modern ones, and have always been an important group.
 However, in the Paleozoic another group of aquatic arthropods were even more diversified: the early chelicerates, more related with spiders than to crabs.
 The most spectacular water chelicerates were the so-called sea scorpions (see the following paragraph); the smaller xiphosurans were just as abundant.
 Like the coelacanth and the nautilus, they have classically been mentioned as "living fossils".
 Indeed, the modern Limulus (the horseshoe crab) is just the only surviving xiphosuran, and the only surviving aquatic chelicerate (except for the little-known sea spiders).
 All the other chelicerates became terrestrial, forming the arachnids (spiders, scorpions, mites and others).
 Xiphosura means "sword tail".
-Contrary to what is believed, the "sword" at the end of the horseshoe crab is not venomous or dangerous at all, is only a mechanical device to overturn again the animal when capsized.
+Contrary to what is believed, the "sword" at the end of the horseshoe crab is not venomous or dangerous at all (you could probably lightly prick your foot if you step on it, but that's pretty much it), is only a mechanical device to overturn again the animal when capsized.
 Many extinct xiphosurans were identical to our modern Limulus, and probably behaved the same; our horseshoe crab lives mainly in the bottom of the seas like trilobites, feed only on small items, but comes ashore to lay its eggs.
 Curiously, its young are very similar to an adult trilobite.

 - When talking about evolution, the superpredators are usually described as a sort of Big Bad guys that try to destroy our distant ancestors, almost as their precise purpose was to delete Man's modern presence on Earth.
 Just see Walking With Monsters for an egregious example.
 When the portrayals are about Mesozoic life this treatment is typically reserved to dinosaurs (see The origin of Mammals); in Paleozoic settings, however, the classic choice has been the eurypterids (also called Gigantostracians), better known as the sea scorpions.
 They were indeed related with modern scorpions (and maybe their ancestors), but technically they were not scorpions.
 They hadn't the venomous sting, and resembled more slender lobsters than scorpions.
 Their had big composed eyes like insects, scorpion-like pincers, and their rear pair of legs were flattened and used to swim; they arguably lived both in the bottom and in open waters.
 We don't know if they came on land to lay their eggs.
 Eurypterids were active predators, and the biggest ones were among the apex predators especially in the Silurian period; in the following Devonian they were outcompeted by jawed fish like Dunkleosteus, but managed nonetheless to survive until the Permian.
 Pterygotus was one of the biggest eurypterids (the length of a human), and one of the biggest arthropods of all times along with the extinct millipede Arthropleura and the modern Giant Japanese Crab.
 Pterygotus is the sea scorpion traditionally most portrayed in media, because of its size of course.
 Ironically, however, its even larger (and more freaky-looking) cousin, Jaekelopterus, the largest arthropod ever, never appeared in media.